Bob died 22 September, 1996

-Bob Dent was the first person to use the VE legislation of the Northern Territory and, as such, became the first person in the world to die from a legal, voluntary lethal injection.
-Very ill with prostate cancer, Bob said he'd had enough of his illness and wanted out.
+Bob Dent was the first person to use the VE legislation of the Northern Territory (called the Rights of the Terminally Ill Act) and, as such, became the first person in the world to die from a legal, voluntary lethal injection.
+Very ill with prostate cancer, Bob said he’d had enough of his illness and wanted out.

 On Sunday 22 September I, Philip Nitschke, shared one last meal with Judy and Bob.
 The idea was that we would have lunch and he would die at 2pm on that Sunday afternoon.